A SIMPLE GUIDE TO HOME LOAN JARGON

 The Department of Housing and Urban Development (HUD) is a cabinet department responsible for the implementation and administration of government housing and urban development programs.

-A property developed or improved to produce income.
+Real estate developed or improved to produce income.

 A regularly published rate, independent of the lending institution, that measures the prevailing cost of funds and is used periodically with the margin to set adjustable mortgage loan (AML) accrual rates.
 Also called Rate Index.

 An increase in the amount of money or credit available in relation to the number of goods or services available, which causes an increase in the general price level of goods and services.
-Over time, inflation decreases the purchasing power of a dollar, making it worth less.
+Over time, inflation reduces the purchasing power of a dollar, making it worth less.

 Initial Borrower Interest Rate